Menu Close

-Obsession vs Addiction: Is There a Difference?
+Obsession vs. Addiction: Is There a Difference?

-Obsession vs Addiction: Defining Obsession
+Obsession vs. Addiction: Defining Obsession

-According to the American Psychiatric Association, Obsessive-compulsive disorder (OCD) is an anxiety disorder in which time people have recurring, unwanted thoughts, ideas or sensations (obsessions) that make them feel driven to do something repetitively (compulsions).
+Obsessive-compulsive disorder (OCD) is an anxiety disorder in which time people have recurring, unwanted thoughts, ideas or sensations (obsessions) that make them feel driven to do something repetitively (compulsions).
 The repetitive behaviors, such as hand washing, checking on things or cleaning, can significantly interfere with a person’s daily activities and social interactions.

 A diagnosis of OCD requires the following: